We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - has two or fewer relatives diagnosed at any age

-Otherwise, it’s best to see your doctor for a colonoscopy instead.
+Otherwise, it’s best to contact your doctor for a colonoscopy or sigmoidoscopy instead.

 Other than being ready for a bowel movement, there’s no prep work required.